 To give you a comparison on the omega-6 levels of various foods, coconut contains just 0.7g of omega-6 per 100g while macadamia nuts contains 1.5g, avocado 1.66g, egg yolks 3.5g, hazelnuts 5.5g, cashews 7.8g, almonds 12.1g and vegetable oil contains up to 74.6g of pro-inflammatory omega-6 per 100g!
 In fact, 1 single tablespoon (14g) of vegetable oil contains, on average, a crazy 9.5g of inflammatory fat!

 If you’re looking for a nut-based milk, then coconut, macadamia and tiger nuts are the best options for keeping inflammation down and your omega-6 levels in check as they contain a balanced ratio of omega-3:omega-6.
 All these dairy free alternatives are highly nutritious choices, containing plenty of vitamins and minerals, including acne healing minerals such as magnesium and zinc.
-If your diet doesn’t really include huge amounts of nuts during the day then almond milk is a great option – just make sure it doesn’t contain sugar, sweeteners or fillers such as rice.
+If your diet doesn’t really include huge amounts of nuts during the day then almond milk is a great option – just make sure it doesn’t contain sugar, sweeteners or fillers.

 Coconut, macadamia nuts and tiger nuts can all be made in to ‘milk’ and can also be ground into a fine meal to use in baking as a replacement for ground almonds.
 I tend to make my own macadamia and tiger nut milk using the recipe below and buy organic, sugar-free almond and coconut milk from the supermarket.